Jesper Daland: Club career

+Start

 Daland signed with Start before the 2019 season.
 A knee injury ruined his entire first season at the club, which meant that he only made his league debut for the club on 17 June 2020 in a 2–2 draw against Strømsgodset.
 Four days later, he scored his first league goal in a 2–2 draw against Sandefjord.
 His strong performances during the 2020 season meant that he was awarded the IK Start Young Player of the Year award in January 2021.

+Cercle Brugge

-In May 2021, Daland signed a four-year contract with Belgian First Division A club Cercle Brugge.
+In May 2021, Daland signed a four-year contract with Belgian Pro League club Cercle Brugge.
 He made his debut as a starter on 24 July 2021 in a match against Beerschot which was interrupted after 55 minutes due to heavy rainfall.
 The match was continued on 27 July, and ended in a 1–0 win for Cercle.

+Cardiff City

+On 20 August 2024, Daland signed for EFL Championship club Cardiff City on a four-year deal for an undisclosed fee.

+Fortuna Düsseldorf

+On 30 August 2025, Daland joined 2.
+Bundesliga club Fortuna Düsseldorf on a season-long loan with an option to buy.